 Gran Canaria has no shortage of hotels, but most of them are on the beach.
 Salobre sits above all of that — literally.
 Perched in the hills above Maspalomas in the island's south, the resort looks down over a valley of golf fairways and across to the dunes and the Atlantic beyond.
-It's a quieter, more focused kind of holiday than the coastal resorts nearby, and for golfers and wellness seekers, that's precisely the point.
+With 312 rooms and suites spread across a resort designed around golf, wellness, and the view, it's a quieter, more focused kind of holiday than the coastal resorts nearby — and for golfers and wellness seekers, that's precisely the point.

 Arrival & First Impressions